timothytancy/timothytancy/README.md

 I am a recent Data Science and AI graduate from Nanyang Technological University.
 I have a strong interest in exploring the applications of deep learning to solve everyday problems.

 ## Projects
-- Implemented image augmentation strategies for a semi-supervised image segmentation technique (FixMatch).
-[Link](https://github.com/timothytancy/SSL4MIS) to repo.
+- Implemented image augmentation strategies for a semi-supervised image segmentation technique (FixMatch) [here](https://github.com/timothytancy/SSL4MIS).
-- Implemented generated soft targets to improve action recognition networks (STGCN).
-[Link](https://github.com/timothytancy/mmaction2) to repo.
+- Implemented generated soft targets to improve action recognition networks (STGCN) [here](https://github.com/timothytancy/mmaction2).

 ## Open to Opportunities
 I am actively seeking job opportunities in the field of Machine Learning/AI, as well as software engineer roles.
 I am also interested in learning more about Web3/Blockchain technologies.